Who I am

 I am enthusiastic about the mentorship process, and I am always interested in alternative pathways for education and learning.

-Some of my other general interests include photography, walking and hiking, gardening, writing, and coffee.
+Some of my other general interests include photography, cooking, walking and hiking, gardening, writing, and coffee.

 Of all the work I have done, from theatre, to sales, to mental health advocacy, I have discovered I am at my best when I’m working with actors.
 Whether I am wearing the professor hat, or working from the director’s chair makes no difference to me.
-It is the collaboration… The working with that feeds me.
+It is the collaboration… the working with that feeds me.
 In a rehearsal room, a workshop, or in 1:1 Coaching or Consultations, I feel most alive myself when I’m helping people unblock themselves or their creativity, and set their authenticity and confidence free.
 Isn’t that the life we all deserve?
-To be authentic, and free?
-Of the skills I have and the work I can do, that is the work I am best at doing.
+To live with authenticity and be free?